 - a member of the Australian Defence Force (ADF):

-- a copy of a document issued by the ADF showing your name and that you are a permanent member of the ADF at the commencement date of the eligible transaction, and
+- a copy of a document issued by the ADF showing your name and that you are a permanent member of the ADF at the completion date of the eligible transaction, and

 - documentation confirming your enrolment on the Victorian electoral roll.

-Evidence of change of name is required if the name on any of the documents presented is different to the name of the applicant (e.g. change of name certificate, statutory declaration).
+Evidence of change of name is required if the name on any of the documents presented is different to the name of the applicant (e.g. change of name certificate, issued by births, deaths and marriages or a statutory declaration explaining why you do not have the change of name certificate).

 Complete the application

-Supporting evidence relating to the transaction is required to be supplied.
+Supporting evidence relating to the transaction is also required.

 Lodge the application